-South Dakota does not require intrastate driver to have a medical card unless required by an employer, or when operating a school bus.
-Intrastate vehicle are exempt from part 390-399 if the combination has only two axles and a GVWR or GCW or less than 26,000 pounds.
+South Dakota does not require intrastate drivers to have a medical card unless required by an employer.
+Intrastate vehicles are exempt from part 390-399 if the combination has only two axles and a GVWR or GCWR of less than 26,000 pounds.